Risingson/eveeyedocs/docs/ui/ssi/act.md

 Structure stats include dockable Structures, POS and deployable structures.

 ##### Color shading
 Generally depends on the *min* and *max* of each series.
-The shading of POD and SHIP is relative to each other since it is calculated from *min* and *max* of both series.
+The shading of POD and SHIP is in relation though since it is calculated from *min* and *max* of both series.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMzk3NzM0OTY0XX0=
+eyJoaXN0b3J5IjpbLTU3MTM4MTU4Ml19
 -->